artemave/REST-assured/README.markdown

   - __verb__ - one of http the following http verbs: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`.
 Optional. `GET` is default.
   - __status__ - status returned when double is requested.
 Optional. `200` is default.
   - __response_headers__ - key/value map of headers.
 Optional.
+  - __delay__ - the length of time in seconds the server should pause before sending the response.
+Optional.

   Example: